bfarao/bf_capstone/README.md

 ## The Motivation

-Growing up in Brazil, my dogs and cats friends were always mutts, I would find them on the streets and I would bring them home and I would bring my most sad face and the most incredible compelling pitch in hope that my mom would allow me to keep them and in many occasions she did.
-Despite knowing that going to the vet for check ups is important for you and your pet, my childhood doggies and cats never saw a vet and they lived furever (did you see what I did here 😉).
+Growing up in Brazil, my dogs and cats’ friends were always mutts, I would find them on the streets, and I would bring them home and I would bring my most sad face and the most incredible compelling pitch in hope that my mom would allow me to keep them and on many occasions she did.
+Despite knowing that going to the vet for checkups is important for you and your pet, my childhood doggies and cats never saw a vet and they lived furrever.

-However, when I moved to US and I was able to afford, everyone would tell me to look for a breeder with AKC registration and that paying the price up front would allow me to have a health dog later, so I believed the idea.
+However, when I moved to US and I was able to afford a pet, everyone would tell me to look for a breeder with AKC registration and that paying the price up front would allow me to have a healthy dog later, so I believed on the idea.
 After purchasing two Rottweiler from a back yard breeder for $500 a pop, my furry kids grew up with a lot of joint and health problems.
-The issues included 3 joint surgeries, constant allergies, skin, and ear infections, bone cancer, hip dysplasia, and painful arthritis, combined with endless vet bills and medication.
-I loved my dogs, and I would do it all over again, however I discovery a much cheaper, sustainable and still loveable way to find your furry friend…SHELTERS!!!
+The issues included 3 joint surgeries, constant allergies, skin, and ear infections, bone cancer, hip dysplasia, and painful arthritis, combined with endless vet bills and medications.
+I loved my dogs, and I would do it all over again, however I discovery a much cheaper, sustainable, and still very loveable way to find my furry friend…SHELTERS!!!

+There so many mistreated animals and a lot of overbreeding pets that leads to major health concerns when they grow up.
+Puppy mills are a big business in this country, where especially dogs are bred in very poor conditions leading to unhealthy puppies and a very short and painful lifespan for the mothers.
+Also, there are so many great companions in shelters that in many cases they are euthanized because of the lack of space, resources, and not enough adoptions.

 ## The Question

 Why adopt a pet if you can easily buy one?
+What kind of pets are available for adoption?

 ## The Dream